hkumar1102/InsightAI/README.md

 ## 🧪 How to Use

 - Paste text or provide a URL
--Choose speed vs accuracy mode
+- Choose speed vs accuracy mode
--Click Initialize Pipeline
+- Click Initialize Pipeline

 ### Explore:

--Summaries
+- Summaries
--Chat with document
+- Chat with document
--Analytics dashboard
+- Analytics dashboard
--Downloadable report
+- Downloadable report

 ### 📈 Performance Notes